RBhuiya/South-Eastern-Railway-Summer-Internship_2025/Day-1/README.md

 7.Prerequisite Checks:

-	-Ensure all locations are set to C:\ Drive.
+	- Ensure all locations are set to C:\ Drive.

-	-Set the Admin Password as Orcl123.
+	- Set the Admin Password as Orcl123.

-	-Click Yes to proceed if prompted.
+	- Click Yes to proceed if prompted.

 8. .NET Framework Notice: